NextGeneration Science Standards (NGSS) and the upcoming CST (STAR) Standards Test

 Want to create a School Loop account?
 Click on the link below and you can get started!

 Shopping for school supplies?
 Open the link below to find a basic school supply list.

-The November/December newsletter has been posted.
-You will find a lot of helpful information in the newsletter!!
+The JANUARY/FEBRUARY newsletter has been posted.
+You will find a lot of important information.
+Enjoy!!